emd5/data-structures-and-algorithms-java/subReadMes/trees.md

 ***Test***

- - [x]  Can successfully instantiate an empty tree
+ - [x]  Can successfully instantiate an empty binaryTree
- - [x]  Can successfully instantiate a tree with a single root node
+ - [x]  Can successfully instantiate a binaryTree with a single root node
  - [x]  Can successfully add a left child and right child to a single root node
  - [x]  Can successfully return a collection from a preorder traversal
  - [x]  Can successfully return a collection from an inorder traversal